 Blu-ray Review: The 15:17 to Paris

-In the wake of American Sniper and Sully, veteran director Clint Eastwood once again turns to recent real-world events for his latest endeavor, The 15:17 to Paris, based on the 2015 train attack in Europe.
+In the wake of American Sniper and Sully, veteran director Clint Eastwood once again turns to recent real-world events for his latest endeavour, The 15:17 to Paris, based on the 2015 train attack in Europe.
 Not content to let actors portray the principles this time, however, Eastwood instead casts the actual soldiers (and others) from the incident in an unconventional move.

 Although this isn’t a documentary, it’d be disingenuous to call the movie’s arc a “plot” as it’s heavily based on real events, particularly surrounding the actual event.
 In the same vein as Sully, 15:17 to Paris is built on the Thalys terrorist attack and then spends the rest of its time filling in the back story of American soldiers Spencer Stone and Alek Skarlatos, and their childhood friend Anthony Sadler.